swiftlang/swift-package-manager/README.md

 # Swift Package Manager Project

-> **PLEASE NOTE** The Swift Package Manager is still in early design and development — we are aiming to have it stable and ready for use with Swift 3 but currently all details are subject to change and many important features are yet to be implemented.
-Additionally, it is important to note that the Swift language syntax is not stable, so packages you write will (likely) break as Swift evolves.

 The Swift Package Manager is a tool for managing distribution of source code, aimed at making it easy to share your code and reuse others’ code.
 The tool directly addresses the challenges of compiling and linking Swift packages, managing dependencies, versioning, and supporting flexible distribution and collaboration models.

 We’ve designed the system to make it easy to share packages on services like GitHub, but packages are also great for private personal development, sharing code within a team, or at any other granularity.